What is a Kilogram?

 The history of the kilogram is deeply rooted in the development of the metric system during the French Revolution and has evolved significantly over time.

-The kilogram was first defined in 1795 as the mass of one liter (10^-3 cubic meters) of water at the freezing point.
-This was part of the metric system developed during the French Revolution in order to create a uniform system of measurements based on natural constants.
+First defined in 1795 as the mass of one liter (10^-3 cubic meters) of water at the freezing point, the kilogram was part of the metric system developed during the French Revolution to create a uniform system of measurements based on natural constants.

-In 1799, the definition was refined, and a platinum artifact known as the “Kilogramme des Archives” was created as a unit of mass and became the basis for the kilogram until the late 19th century.
+In 1799, scientists redefined the kilogram.
+A platinum artifact known as the “Kilogramme des Archives” was created as a unit of mass, becoming the basis for the kilo until the late 19th century.

 The International Prototype Kilogram (IPK)

-The IPK was the primary standard for the kilogram for over a century, with numerous copies made and distributed to various countries for calibration purposes.
+The IPK was the primary standard for the kilo for over a century, with numerous copies made and distributed to various countries for calibration purposes.

 Over time, it became apparent that the mass of the IPK and its copies could change due to surface contamination or material degradation, leading to inconsistencies.